Minkah Fitzpatrick

-Minkah Annane Fitzpatrick Jr. (born November 17, 1996) is an American football free safety for the Pittsburgh Steelers of the National Football League (NFL).
-He played college football at Alabama, and was drafted by the Miami Dolphins in the first round of the 2018 NFL Draft before being traded to the Steelers during the 2019 season.
+Minkah Annane Fitzpatrick Jr. (born November 17, 1996) is an American professional football safety for the Miami Dolphins of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide, and was selected by the Dolphins in the first round of the 2018 NFL draft.
+He has also played for the Pittsburgh Steelers.

-High school career
+Early life

 Fitzpatrick attended St. Peter's Preparatory School in Jersey City, New Jersey, where he played high school football for the Marauders.
 He was a wide receiver on offense and a defensive back on defense.
 In 2014, he caught 45 passes for 1,111 yards and 12 touchdowns, while recording 70 tackles and three interceptions on defense.
 He also ran track.
 He placed first at the Hudson County Championships with times of 10.86 seconds and 21.66 seconds in the 100 and 200 meters, respectively.

-Recruiting

 Considered a five-star recruit by ESPN.com, Fitzpatrick was listed as the No. 4 cornerback in the nation in 2015.

 Fitzpatrick signed with Alabama at the 2015 National Signing Day, after being verbally committed for almost a year.

 College career

 As a true freshman in 2015, Fitzpatrick started 10 of 14 games, missing one game due to injury.
 He recorded 45 total tackles, with three for a loss, two sacks, two interceptions (both returned for scores), 11 pass breakups, one quarterback hurry, and one punt return for a touchdown.
-He was part of the Alabama team that won the National Championship over Clemson.
+He was part of the Alabama team that won the national championship over Clemson.
 He was named a Freshman All-American by The Sporting News after Alabama's championship season.

 In his sophomore season in 2016, Fitzpatrick returned an interception 100 yards in a 49–30 win over then-16th ranked Arkansas.
 The interception broke the Alabama Crimson Tide record for longest interception returned for a touchdown.
 In that same game, he tied the Alabama records for most interceptions in a game (3), and career interceptions returned for a touchdown (4).
 In the 2016 SEC Championship Game against Florida, Fitzpatrick broke the Alabama all-time record for career interceptions returned for a touchdown (4).
+He was named as a consensus All-American for 2016.

 In his junior season in 2017, Fitzpatrick recorded 60 total tackles, 1.5 sacks, one interception, one forced fumble, and seven passes defensed.
-He won his second National Championship as the Crimson Tide defeated Georgia 26–23 in overtime.
+He won his second national championship as the Crimson Tide defeated Georgia 26–23 in overtime.
+He won the Chuck Bednarik Award and Jim Thorpe Award.
+He earned consensus All-American honors for the second consecutive season.